elcodi/elcodi/src/Elcodi/Bundle/GeoBundle/README.md

 # Overview

-The GeoBundle provides us with a flexible and easy way to work with Geo locations.
+This bundle aims to provide a simple location structure for geo location, all the structure to save addresses and a flexible and easy way to work with Geo locations.
 The bundle also provides you with a really powerful command to populate the database with all the geo data needed to work with localization for your site and the possibility to consume it directly or through an API among other things.

+you can see this bundle working on the [Bamboo] project to manage customer addresses.

 # Installation & Configuration